11 Common Bicycle Brake Types and Their Uses

 By pedaling backward, coaster brakes are engaged.
 Until the 1980s, they were standard on budget bicycles.

+Meanwhile, A clutch presses the brake mantle when the rider reverses.
 The issue with coaster brakes is that they can be actuated by a minor backward movement rather than pedaling backward.

 11. Hydraulic Rim Brakes